chengyang02/3D-UI-ARticulate/README.md

 - Press **`Y`** to activate the right controller.
 - When the ray turns **white** and a **spinning teleport icon** appears:
   - Press **`G`** to teleport.
+- **Implementation**: Uses XR Interaction Toolkit's teleportation system.

 ⚠️ **First-time teleport bug**:
 If you fall underground, press **`Q`** to move up or **`E`** to move down.
-Once you move up and the **spinning teleport icon** appears again on the floor, teleporting will work normally
+Once you move up and the **spinning teleport icon** appears again on the floor, teleporting will work normally.

 ---

+### ↩️ Undo & Redo Functionality

+- **Undo**: Click the **Undo** button or press **Ctrl+Z** to revert the last action.
+- **Redo**: Click the **Redo** button or press **Ctrl+Y** to reapply the undone action.
+- **Implementation**: `UndoRedoManager.cs` manages UI connections while `ActionExecutioner.cs` tracks command history.

+---

 ## 🗣️ Example Voice Commands

+### ✅ Selection Commands
+- "Select the red building."
+- "Select all trees."
+- "Select the tallest car."
+- "Select the closest building."
+- **Implementation**: `FilterObjectsByCommonArgs` method in `ActionExecutioner.cs` handles filtering.

-### ✅ Specific Object Manipulation
+### 🔄 Manipulation Commands
-- “Scale the trees by a factor of 1.5.”
+- "Scale the trees by a factor of 1.5."
-- “Rotate the car 90 degrees around the Y axis.”
+- "Rotate the car 90 degrees around the Y axis."
-- “Move the bench forward by 2 meters.”
+- "Move the bench forward by 2 meters."
+- "Color the building blue."
+- **Implementation**: Each operation is handled by dedicated methods in `ActionExecutioner.cs`.

+### 🏗️ Creation Commands
+- "Create a red cube."
+- "Add a tree near the building."
+- "Generate a blue sphere."
+- **Implementation**: `ExecuteCreation` and `CreateObject` methods in `ActionExecutioner.cs`.

 ### 🗣️ Natural Language Prompts
-- “I want the tree to be a little taller.”
+- "I want the tree to be a little taller."
-- “Turn the car upside down.”
+- "Turn the car upside down."
-- “Make the bench smaller.”
+- "Make the bench smaller."
-- “Move the trees closer to the buildings.”
+- "Move the trees closer to the buildings."
-- “I want the buildings to rotate to the left.”
+- "I want the buildings to rotate to the left."
-- “Flip the bench backward.”
+- "Flip the bench backward."

 ⚠️ **Note**: The system uses LLMs to interpret voice commands.
 The result **may not exactly match your spoken prompt**, as the model may fill in missing details like direction, amount, or axis based on context and past patterns.

+---

+## 🧩 Technical Implementation

+The system consists of several key components:

+1. **Voice Recognition**: Uses Whisper for accurate speech-to-text transcription
+2. **Command Interpretation**: Uses OpenAI's models to parse natural language into actionable commands
+3. **Speech Correction**: Handles common misrecognitions like "read" → "red" or "beauty" → "building"
+4. **Action Execution**: `ActionExecutioner.cs` processes parsed commands and performs operations
+5. **Selection System**: Multiple selection methods (ray, sphere, voice) with filtering capabilities
+6. **History Management**: Tracks object states for undo/redo functionality

 ---